-If the risk assessment is ≥1E-5 CCDP or ≥1E-6 CLERP, regional management will promptly contact NRR (), as coordination with headquarters will be necessary (see Figure 1 and Section 04.05).
+If the risk assessment is ≥1E-5 CCDP or ≥1E-6 CLERP, regional management will promptly contact NRR (DORL PM, IMC 0309 owner, and APOB), as coordination with headquarters will be necessary (see Figure 1 and Section 04.05).

 In some cases, the adequacy of risk assessment models, assumptions, and uncertainties may make it difficult to numerically quantify risk.
 In such cases, recommendations should rely on the deterministic criteria and the NRC’s current understanding of the event and its causes.